 Development Aid from People to People (DAPP) is collaborating with the Ministry of Agriculture, Irrigation and Water Development in the development, expansion and implementation of the Farmers’ Club program.
 This collaboration has helped to reduce hunger and malnutrition, expand farm productivity, and increase farm income.
 The overall objective of the Farmers’ Clubs program is to train and organize smallholder farmers in rural areas to create community structures, cooperatives, which will assist them to maximize their returns on labour investment and other inputs and ultimately improve their living conditions.
 The Farmers’ Clubs have also been established as a wider forum of learning and sharing of farming experiences, benefiting thousands from farmers’ family members and neighbours of the participating farmers to Government extension staff and lead farmers.

 As a way to ensure sustainability of the project Farmers associations are established to strengthen the clubs’ transition into collective and self-running entities.

-From the initial 12.000 farmers which the program started way back in 2006, over 69.000 farmers organized in clubs of 30 – 50 members have been trained over the years.
-The trainings offered emphasize on food security, soil and water conservation and use of improved plant varieties as well as integrated pest management techniques and crop rotation to avoid soil depletion.
+From the initial 12.000 farmers which the program started with in 2006, over 69.000 farmers have been organized in clubs of 30 – 50 members and trained over the years.
+The trainings emphasize on food security, soil and water conservation, use of improved plant varieties as well as integrated pest management techniques and crop rotation to avoid soil depletion.

-Currently, the program is working with 3.000 farmers in Thyolo and Mzimba who are growing Macadamia Nuts under a Macadamia Nuts Value Chain and Enhancement project with the Public Private Sector as well as reaching out to 2400 farmers in Chiradzulu and 10250 farmers in Dowa through cooperatives.
+Currently, the program is working with 3.000 farmers in Thyolo and Mzimba who are growing Macadamia Nuts under a Macadamia Nuts Value Chain and Enhancement project with the Public Private Sector as well as reaching out to 2400 farmers in Chiradzulu and 10,250 farmers in Dowa through cooperatives